Are you a "friend of Fred" or a "friend of Fred's"?

 Bonnie Trenga answers.

 Cathy's right, though you usually use only one possessive at a time.
-Many purists believe that double possessives should be relegated to informal and semiformal writing, if at all.
+Many purists believe that double possessives should be relegated to informal and semiformal writing, if you use them at all.
 Nevertheless, double possessives have appeared in good writing for centuries, and most people will find themselves using them on occasion (1).

 How to Create Possessives